Saudi officials visit Yemen's capital for talks with rebels | Law-Order

 Saudi officials visit Yemen's capital for talks with rebels

-Saudi Arabia's delegation, chaired by the kingdom's ambassador to Yemen, Mohammed bin Saeed Al-Jaber, will hold talks with with Mahdi al-Mashat, head of the Houthi's supreme political council, which runs rebel-held areas in Yemen, according to the Houthi-run SABA news agency.
+Saudi Arabia's delegation, chaired by the kingdom's ambassador to Yemen, Mohammed bin Saeed Al-Jaber, met with Mahdi al-Mashat, head of the Houthi's supreme political council, which runs rebel-held areas in Yemen, according to the Houthi-run SABA news agency.

-An Omani delegation, which arrived in Sanaa on Saturday, will also join the talks, the agency reported, citing an unidentified source.
+An Omani delegation, which arrived in Sanaa on Saturday, joined the talks, the agency reported.
+It said al-Mashat hailed Oman's efforts to bridge the gap between different sides in the war to achieve peace in Yemen.
+SABA did not give further details.

-Mohammed al-Bukaiti, a Houthi leader, said on Twitter that Saudi and Omani officials would discuss "ways to achieve a comprehensive and lasting peace in the region."
-He said achieving an honorable peace between the Houthis and Saudi Arabia would be ''a triumph for both parties," and urged all sides to take steps to "preserve a peaceful atmosphere and prepare to turn the page of the past."
-There was no immediate comment from Saudi Arabia.
-The office of the UN envoy for Yemen didn't immediately respond to a request for comment.
+Mohammed al-Bukaiti, a Houthi leader, said earlier on Twitter that Saudi and Omani officials would discuss "ways to achieve a comprehensive and lasting peace in the region."
+He said achieving an honourable peace between the Houthis and Saudi Arabia would be ''a triumph for both parties," and urged all sides to take steps to "preserve a peaceful atmosphere and prepare to turn the page of the past."
+There was no immediate comment from Saudi Arabia on the trip, the second of its kind in 2023, according to a Saudi official who spoke on condition of anonymity because he wasn't authorised to brief reporters.

+In comments to The Associated Press, Hans Grundberg, the U.N. envoy for Yemen, described the ongoing efforts, including the Saudi and Omani talks in Sanaa, as "the closest Yemen has been to real progress towards lasting peace" since the war began.

+"This is a moment to be seized and built on and a real opportunity to start an inclusive political process under U.N. auspices to sustainably end the conflict," he said.

 The Houthi move prompted a Saudi-led coalition to intervene months later in a bid to restore the internationally recognised government to power.
 The conflict has in recent years turned into a regional proxy war between Saudi Arabia and Iran.